Commercial Banking Company of Sydney, Campbelltown Branch (former): The Commercial Banking Company

 The Commercial Banking Company (CBC) of Sydney opened its first Campbelltown office in leased premises, McGuannes House at 286 Queen Street (across the road from no. 263) in 1874, with George L. Jones as manager.
 McGuannes House is separately listed on the State Heritage Register.
 It is owned by the Department of Environment & Planning and is at present leased as a doctor's surgery.
 AMCG (1994, 14) states that CBC bought the property (263 Queen Street) from Samuel Parker (not Morris) in 1876 and had the present building built in 1881.
 AMCG states that the bank's first permanent manager from 1874 was A. J. Gore, who served until he retired in 1904.

 The bank moved into its own premises at 263 Queen Street in 1881.
 This building (built between 1874 and 1881) was designed by the Mansfield Brothers who were important Victorian architects employed by the CBC Bank on a number of projects designing many bank chambers, examples surviving in many country towns.
 It is a fine and restrained Italianate style rendered and painted building symmetrically designed about a small portico.

 The bank sold a portion of the land it bought from Parker in 1880.
 The land was purchased in the name of the Queen for a new post office.
 That building was completed the same year as the CBC chambers.

-In 1959 the bank sold off another portion of its 1876 purchase to the Commowealth of Australia, presumably for the creation of a telephone exchange.
+In 1959 the bank sold off another portion of its 1876 purchase to the Commonwealth of Australia, presumably for the creation of a telephone exchange.

 The banking chamber has been altered, but it is understood that the building still contains a stone domed vault, and the original staircase and other joinery.
 There is a large yard behind the bank which contains a stable/ coach house, now used as a garage.

 The CBC sold the bank cahmbers and property at 263 Queen Street in 1986, moving to new premises (as the National Australia Bank).
 In recent times the former bank building at 263 Queen Street has been leased by a Pancake restaurant and is today (1994) used as the offices for a local newspaper.